PGM-Lab/2018-ipmu-subconcept/README.md

 ## R. Cabañas, A. Cano, M. Gómez-Olmedo,  A. Masegosa, S. Moral

-*Paper submitted to IPMU 2018 (under review)*
+*Paper presented at IPMU 2018*

-This repository contains the required material for the experimentation given in the paper.
+This repository contains the required material for the experimentation given in the paper ([see full-text](https://link.springer.com/chapter/10.1007/978-3-319-91479-4_51)).
 In particular, it is organised as follows:

  - ![](https://raw.githubusercontent.com/rcabanasdepaz/files/master/img/gitfolder_small.png) **R**: this folder contains all the R scripts for generating the data sets, modifying them, and creating the graphs with the results.